Tree Planting and Stewardship

 Mulching is one of the easiest ways to protect and nourish trees while ensuring soil retains moisture.
-Join us in mulching young and mature trees alike at our various parks and restoration, NeighborWoods, and Community Shade sites.
+Join us in mulching young and mature trees alike at parks, schools, and reforestation sites.
 Family-friendly, best for volunteers 6 years and older.

-Our restoration sites often need a little TLC.
-We welcome you to join our clean-up and care efforts.
-These events may include mulching, removing tree tubing, removing or installing irrigation systems, and litter collection as well as other clean-up tasks.
+Our reforestation sites often need a little TLC.
+We welcome you to join our clean-up and care efforts that may include mulching, removing tree tubing, removing or installing irrigation systems, and litter collection as well as other clean-up tasks.
 Family-friendly, best for volunteers 6 years and older.